 You should set aside some money for repairs you need to make after settlement, as well as repairs that will crop up over time.

-For those who are on a budget, you can find folks looking to make a few extra bucks on websites like Craigslist, who can help you move.
+For those who are on a budget, you can find folks looking to make a few extra bucks on websites like Craigslist that can help you move.
 Caveat emptor, however.
-The home-buying process can be stressful enough without dealing with no-show, or otherwise unprofessional, movers.
+The home-buying process can be stressful enough without dealing with a no-show or otherwise unprofessional movers.
 There’s also the DIY method, but friends and relatives can be flaky.
-Save yourself some agita by saving some money for the services of a proper moving company.
+Save yourself some agitation by saving some money for the services of a proper moving company.